 Cubbon Park is home to some interesting architecture as well.
 Set behind a huge rose garden, is the Seshadri Iyer Memorial Hall, which houses an impressive library.
 It is painted a bright red colour that was popular during British rule.

 The Karnataka High Court building was also built during colonial times, to house the Secretariat of the Government of Karnataka, now found across from the park in the Vidhana Soudha.

 The Vidhana Soudha is an impressive set of buildings.
-Unfortunately the view from the park is blocked these days, by the massive metro system construction project, happening throughout the city.
-Nevertheless, we strolled by the front gates to have a peak at the imposing home of the legislature of Karnataka.
+Unfortunately, the view from the park is blocked these days, by the massive metro system construction project, happening throughout the city.
+Nevertheless, we strolled by the front gates to have a peek at the imposing home of the legislature of Karnataka.